Renaud-Dov/CheckStudents/README.md

 ## Translation

-You can also use the bot in different languages (French and English only for the moment) Use `.Check language {fr or en}`.
+You can also use the bot in different languages (French,English,German only for the moment) Use `.Check language {fr|en|de}`.
 The language is applied to all the server.
 If you want to add another language, please check json prototypes and pull-request your translation !

 ## Data pravicy

 The bot communicates with the server every time you use it.
-We only keep IDs guilds, roles with privileges, and just during a call, guilds usernames and theirs IDs users.
+We only keep IDs guilds, roles with privileges, and just during a call, guilds usernames and theirs users IDs.

 We also analyse every discord reaction on every servers to see if it correspond to a call message.